Suspended Looping Coaster: Trains

 Many SLCs operate with two trains consisting of ten cars, though some operate with as few as seven cars.
 Poor maintenance and non-exact track manufacturing have led many SLCs to inflict notoriously painful "head banging" upon their riders, wherein a rider's head constantly slams against the over-the-shoulder restraints.

-To help solve this issue, Vekoma is currently offering new trains with convenient hip harnesses and vest-like restraints that allow the rider to avoid slamming their head against bulky restraints while riding.
-The only known SLCs to have these trains are The Great Nor'easter at Morey's Piers, Jaguar at Isla Mágica, Riddler Revenge at Six Flags New England, Firewhip at Beto Carrero World, Nopuko Air Coaster at Lost Island Theme Park, The Mind Eraser at Six Flags Darien Lake, and Professor Screamore's SkyWinder at Six Flags America.
+To help solve this issue, Vekoma is currently offering new trains with hip harnesses and vest-like restraints that allow the rider to avoid hitting their head against the restraints while riding.
+SLCs with these trains include The Great Nor'easter at Morey's Piers, Jaguar at Isla Mágica, Riddler Revenge at Six Flags New England, Firewhip at Beto Carrero World, Nopuko Air Coaster at Lost Island Theme Park, The Mind Eraser at Six Flags Darien Lake, and Condor at Walibi Holland.
 Arkham Asylum – Shock Therapy at Warner Bros.
-Movie World used similar trains manufactured by Kumbak later into its service life before its eventual closure in 2022.
+Movie World used similar trains manufactured by Kumbak later into its service life before its closure in 2022.

 The Suspended Looping Coaster is similar in design to other inverted roller coasters.
 However, unlike the four-across seating found on Bolliger & Mabillard's inverted roller coasters, Vekoma SLCs feature two-across seating.